Symptoms and causes of facet syndrome

 Facet syndrome causes

-Many patients with facet syndrome seek treatment at Laser Spine Institute when conservative treatment options do not provide the relief they need.
-Our surgeons are highly experienced in minimally invasive spine surgery and have helped more than 60,000 patients find relief from their spinal conditions.
-To find out if you’re a candidate for a minimally invasive, outpatient procedure at Laser Spine Institute, contact us today for a no-cost MRI review*.
+Many patients with facet syndrome seek treatment at Laser Spine Institute when conservative treatment options such as pain medication, physical therapy and chiropractic manipulation do not provide the relief they need.
+Our surgeons are highly experienced in minimally invasive spine surgery and have helped more than 75,000 patients find relief from their spinal conditions.
+To find out if you’re a candidate for a minimally invasive procedure at Laser Spine Institute, reach out to our dedicated team for a no-cost MRI review.*